 General Information on Compliance and Records Management

-All information retained by MIC is subject to the provisions of two legislative measures, principally; the Freedom of Information Acts (1997 & 2003) and the Data Protection Acts (1988 & 2003).
+All information retained by MIC is subject to the provisions of legislation, principally; the Freedom of Information Acts and the Data Protection Acts.
 Both sets of legislation lay down rules for the collection, storage and management of information.
 These statutes also provide for the safeguarding of stored data as well as for access to information personal to individuals or which should be disclosed in the public interest (in accordance with certain exemptions).